-There is no evidence of an elephant given to Sweden, and where the story comes from I don’t know.
+However, there is no evidence of an elephant given to Sweden.
+I don’t know where the story originated from.
 But anyhow, I can’t avoid flirting with the thought.
 Anachronistic and ridiculous for sure, but what if Norway would have become a Siamese colony?
-As we all know Thailand is proud never to have been a colony.
+As we all know Thailand is proud never to have been colonised.

-The road was there before the pavilion.
+First of all, the road was there before the pavilion.
 The Thai King travelled in a horse carriage from Bispgården and a place called Edset on his journey through this part of Sweden.
 It is said that quite a crowd gathered to see the King on what was supposed to be one of these magical Swedish summer days.
-The trip took place on a slightly dusty road but with quite amazing timing since rain was avoided.
-In the city of Sundsvall his yacht, the Maha Chakri would bring the king further North to Norrland.
-The kingdom of Sweden – Norway, had a similar industry as Siam at the time, forest industry.
+The trip took place on a slightly dusty road, despite that the timing was amazing since rain was avoided.
+Later, in the city of Sundsvall his yacht, the Maha Chakri, would bring the king further North to Norrland.
+The kingdom of Sweden – Norway, had a similar industry as Siam at the time, the forest industry.
 And the Thai King was interested in the Swedish sawmills.
-The Thai Kings journey on this road was recognized already in the 1940s when the old road was modernized and got the name Chulalongkorn’s Road.
+The Thai Kings journey on this particular road was recognized already in the 1940s when the old road was modernized and got the name Chulalongkorn’s Road.

-In the 1980s Thai students at Uppsala University were very interested to find the location of the King Chulalongkorn Road in Sweden and after some investigation they found it.
+During the 1980s some Thai students at Uppsala University were very interested to find the location of the King Chulalongkorn Road in Sweden and after some investigation they found it.
 The first secretary at the Thai embassy Mr Sanit Chomchan was also very interested in the road and proposed to add a road sign with the name written in the Thai language.
-He also had the idea that the 100 years jubilee of the Kings visit to Sweden should be observed.
+Furthermore, he also had the idea that the 100 years jubilee of the Kings visit to Sweden should be observed.

-Mr Sommai Pongruthai a Thai man that lived and studied in Uppsala gave a lot of support and help to the idea of a sign in Thai, and when he brought two monks on a roadtrip to North Cape in Norway, they stopped at Bispgården in Utanede and an idea of a pavilion was born.
-In 1992, after a Thai traditional dance group from Kampangpaet also came here out of curiosity and support of the anniversary, a foundation for the memory of Chulalongkorn’s visit to Sweden was founded.
+Mr Sommai Pongruthai, a Thai man that lived and studied in Uppsala, gave a lot of support and help to the idea of a sign in the Thai language.
+Later on, when he brought two monks on a roadtrip to North Cape in Norway, they stopped at Bispgården in Utanede and an idea of a pavilion was born.
+In 1992, after a Thai traditional dance group from Kampangpaet came here out of curiosity and support of the anniversary, a foundation for the memory of Chulalongkorn’s visit to Sweden was founded.

 The construction cost amounted to approximately seven million Swedish Crowns, to which are added decorations of approximately three million Swedish Crowns for, among other things, the gilded spire.

-The construction has been financed through fundraisers and sponsors in Thailand and Sweden.
-Rama IX -the Thai king of that time, own craftsmen were responsible for the decorations, while the building has otherwise been designed by regional Swedish companies.
+The pavilion was financed through fundraisers and sponsors in Thailand and Sweden.
+Rama IX -the Thai king of that time had his own craftsmen make the decorations.
+Swedish companies were behind the main building.

 The pavilion has 75 m2 of floor space.
 A stone wall of heavy 20 kg stones of Jämtland limestone frames the white pavilion.

 14.05, on 19 July 1897, King Chulalongkorn of Siam passed the brook in Utanede.
-About a hundred years later construction started and the Thai Pavilion was inaugurated in 1998, and every year a flower-laying ceremony is held to honour the Thai Kings memory.
+About a hundred years later construction started and the Thai Pavilion was inaugurated in 1998.
+From then on, every year a flower-laying ceremony is held to honour the Thai Kings memory.

-Here is a link to the Pavilion in Ragunda for information about events and opening hours:
+Here is a link to the Thai Pavilion in Ragunda for information about events and opening hours: